William Abram Mann: Post Spanish–American War

 From 1907 to 1909 Mann commanded the 6th Infantry Regiment at Fort William Henry Harrison, Montana, also temporarily commanding the Department of Dakota on several occasions.
 From 1910 to 1911 he commanded the Recruit Depot at Jefferson Barracks, Missouri.

 In 1911 he was assigned to the Army's General Staff, and from 1912 to 1913 he was chief of staff for the Eastern Department in New York City.
 He served as chief of staff for the division based in Texas City, Texas from 1913 to 1914.

 From 1914 to 1915 Mann commanded the 3rd Infantry Regiment at Madison Barracks, New York, and in 1915 he was assigned as commander of 1st Brigade, Department of the East in Albany, New York, receiving promotion to brigadier general.

 In 1916 General Mann assumed command of the 2nd Cavalry Brigade in Texas during the Pancho Villa Expedition, and later took command of the School of Musketry and Field Artillery at Fort Sill, Oklahoma.

-In 1917 he was named to head the Army's Militia Bureau (now the National Guard Bureau), receiving promotion to major general.
+In late 1916 he was named to head the Army's Militia Bureau (now the National Guard Bureau), receiving promotion to major general.

 World War I

 Mann left the Militia Bureau in 1917 to organize and train a division for overseas serviceand was succeeded by Jesse McI.
 Carter.
 He became the first commander of the 42nd Division, nicknamed the Rainbow Division, which was composed of National Guard units from 26 states and the District of Columbia.
 The 42nd Division's activation was important in the development of the National Guard because it was the first time National Guard units from multiple states were organized together and it was the first time smaller Guard units were formed into a division.

-Mann was within a year of mandatory retirement in November 1917 when the division in St. Nazaire, France.
+Mann was within a year of mandatory retirement in November 1917, by which time he and his division had arrived in St. Nazaire, France, where it became part of the American Expeditionary Forces (AEF).
 He began to suffer from poor health after the organization moved to its new location at Vaucouleurs in Lorraine, making chief of staff Colonel Douglas MacArthur the de facto commander.
-After Mann's superior John J. Pershing made an on-site visit and observed Mann's infirmities, he cabled the War Department requesting that Mann be relieved.
-Mann returned to the United States and commanded the Department of the East until he retired in July 1918.
+After Mann's superior, General John J. Pershing, Commander-in-Chief (C-in-C) of the AEF, made an on-site visit and observed Mann's infirmities, he cabled the War Department requesting that Mann be relieved.
+Mann was relieved in command of the 42nd by Major General Charles T. Menoher, a West Point classmate of Pershing's, and soon returned to the United States and commanded the Department of the East until he retired from the army in July 1918.